12 Tips for a Breakthrough Performance in Outdoor Track

 The opportunity to compete in high school track is a gift.
 Don't assume you'll have more fun as a collegiate athlete or as a fast adult road racer.
 Focus on this week's meet and savor the chance to compete in your school's uniform.

-...and if you want to remind a teammate of this you can share this sentiment on Instagram or Twitter.
+If you want to remind a teammate of this, you can share this sentiment on Instagram.

 Let's go!